ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

     views/localhost:3000/posts/2?hash_of_things

 Rails generated a URL based key instead of the standard views key.
-This is because you may different servers and things like that.
+This is because you may different servers.
 This ensures that each server has it's own cache key.
-IE, server one does not collide with server 2.
+IE, server one does not collide with server two.
 We could generate our own url for this resource by doing something like this:

 ```ruby